-Professor M Francesca Cordeiro, is a clinician scientist at UCL Institute of Ophthalmology and the Western Eye Hospital, Imperial College Healthcare NHS Trust in London.
-She is Director of the Clinical Trials Research Unit, Chairman of ICORG (Imperial College Ophthalmic Research Group) and Head of Academic Ophthalmology Imperial College London.
+Professor M Francesca Cordeiro, is Professor of Ophthalmology at Imperial College London, the Western Eye Hospital, Imperial College Healthcare NHS Trust, and also has a chair at UCL Institute of Ophthalmology.
+She is Chairman of ICORG (Imperial College Ophthalmic Research Group) and Director of the ICORG Clinical Trials Research Unit.
 Her research is mainly funded through the Wellcome Trust, and is focused on novel and translational approaches to retinal and neurodegenerative diseases.
-She serves on a number of international committees including the European Glaucoma Society, EVICRnet and EVER, and is on the Editorial Board of various journals including Investigative Ophthalmology, Experimental Eye Research, Ophthalmic Research and Scientifica.
+She serves on a number of international committees including the ARVO, Cophy, European Glaucoma Society, EVI, EVICRnet and EVER, and is on the Editorial Board of various journals including Investigative Ophthalmology, Experimental Eye Research and Ophthalmic Research.

 Professor Roy Quinlan BSc PhD 3

 Professor Roy Quinlan is a Professor in the School of Biological and Biomedical Sciences at Durham University.
 He is a member of the Association for Research into Vision and Ophthalmology, International Society for Eye Research, the British Society for Cell Biology and British Biophysical Society.
 Professor Quinlan’s research interests include a focus on the lens of the eye and how this functions.
-He is a past Chair of our Grants Assessment Panel and will be joining our Grants Committee.
+He is a past Chair of our Grants Assessment Panel.

 2 Member of Nominations Committee

 3 Member of Research, Policy & Innovation Committee